ppy/osu-wiki/news/2021-12-07-results-monthly-beatmapping-contest-2021-wrap-up.md

 And with that, we'll be departing from official mapping contests until 2022!

-We're hoping to launch a particularly special contest soon, but we'll leave details of that until it's ready.
-Look forward to next year and have fun mapping!
+We're hoping to launch a particularly special contest soon, but we'll leave details of that for when it's ready.
+In the meantime, look forward to the next year of Monthly Beatmapping Contests and have fun mapping!

 —pishifat, radar, Nokashi, Davvy